Miguel-Fontes/hs-simple-check/README.md

 # TODO
 - [ ] - Change ```check`` check function output String.

         For a test where the input or output is a Boolean, the string is somewhat confusing:
           - Ex:  Solution |> For the input [10,2,5,1,8,20] should output True -> True

         Suggestions for making the message better are a) using another word for the output, or b) changing the phrase for something more interesting.

-         a) Solution |> For the input [10,2,5,1,8,20] should output True -> OK b Solution |> For the input [10,2,5,1,8,20] should output True; holds True
+          a) Solution |> For the input [10,2,5,1,8,20], should output True |> OK
+          b) Solution |> For the input [10,2,5,1,8,20] should output True; holds True

         Math has interesing syntax for proofs that could be a good inspiration.

+- [ ] - Add an option to use create a Test using a list [(Input, Expectation)].
+This will make the code more readable.

+        tests = do
+            checkP (Test "Solution" solution' [(testData1, testExpectation1)
+                                              ,(testData2, testExpectation2)
+                                              ,(testData3, testExpectation3)
+                                              ,(testData4, testExpectation4)]

 # Notes
 - [27/03/2017]
   - Is ```check``` an interesting name?
 Should i use ```eval```?
   - The library works clean only for functions that receive its data as it's last input.
 Other than that, the developer should use a wrapping function.
+  - Should i add some form of test grouping?
+This feature will add the ability to output some nice looking texts but, maybe, at the cost of higher complexity.
+  - The language 'coq' has a interesting dialect to represent mathematical proofs.
+  - Grouped tests only works if the inputs and outputs are of the same type.
+As a way to group several types, the user could define a function that executes the tests and return a same type, like IO().
+Feasible?